 Unforeseen disasters or critical events do arise where the importance of obtaining the needed items in the shortest possible time is the overriding consideration.
 Such emergency procurement should only be used for genuine emergencies where lives and vital national interests are at risk, such as in response to an earthquake, catastrophic flood or other natural disaster.
 Emergency procurement is not justified merely because proper procurement planning had not taken place to meet events that should have been anticipated.
 While direct procurement is often used to meet emergencies, a degree of competition should be provided wherever possible.

 Separate procurement methods apply to the procurement of consultancy services, as set out in Chapter 14.

-The range of procurement method might be summarised as follows:
+The range of procurement methods might be summarised as follows:

 Table 1: The range of procurement methods